-- MI Health Link Provider Monitoring Cover Page - Provider Qualifications Form (specific to the type of provider) - If the Integrated Care Organization can make a determination using the Provider Qualifications Form that the provider meets all applicable standards through an off-site record review that is acceptable.
+- MI Health Link Provider Monitoring Cover Page - Provider Qualifications Form (specific to the type of provider)

+If the Integrated Care Organization can make a determination using the Provider Qualifications Form that the provider meets all applicable standards through an off-site record review that is acceptable.
 However, there may be instances when the Integrated

-Care Organization will need to conduct an on-site review.
+Michigan Department of Health and Human Services Minimum Operating Standards for MI Health Link Program and MI Health Link HCBS Waiver Care Organization will need to conduct an on-site review.

+Billing Audit

-- Billing Audit - The Integrated Care Organization develops a sample of enrollee records to review for the Billing Audit.
+- The Integrated Care Organization develops a sample of enrollee records to review for the Billing Audit.
 The sample should be 5 records or 10% of the records for the ICO's enrollees served by the provider (whichever is greater.)
 The Integrated Care Organization will establish a timeframe (a three month period is adequate though may need to be expanded to capture service dates if there are a limited number of ICO enrollees served by the provider.
-The Billing Audit can be on-site at the provider's location, or through off-site record review. - Two (2) MI Health Link Enrollee Contact Forms per provider monitored -The enrollee contact form allows the Integrated Care Organization to obtain comments regarding service provision from the perspective of the enrollee.
+The Billing Audit can be on-site at the provider's location, or through off-site record review.

+Two (2) MI Health Link Enrollee Contact Forms per provider monitored

+The enrollee contact form allows the Integrated Care Organization to obtain comments regarding service provision from the perspective of the enrollee.
 Additionally, the contact allows for a comparison between the Individual Integrated Care and Supports Plan (IICSP) and the services delivered per the enrollee.
 The Enrollee Contact Form can be completed in-person or telephonically.